aniketyadav16/stock-data-pipeline/README.md

 #### The data is first inserted into the staging table and then merged into the production table using an upsert operation.

 #### The staging table is truncated after the merge to ensure idempotency.
-Data is stored in the production table with a hash_id column to ensure uniqueness and prevent duplicates.
+Data is stored in the production table with a hash_id column to ensure uniqueness and prevent duplicates. hash_id is an augmented column made using the md5 hashing algo.

 #### The project uses the following libraries: requests, pandas, sqlalchemy, click.